-- 5.1.1 The current governance and internal control arrangements continue to be reviewed and refined on an ongoing basis and that they continue to be regarded as fit for purpose in accordance with the governance framework.
-This review provides an acceptable overall assurance of the effectiveness of the Authority's system of internal control. - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer. - 5.1.2 In light of increased operational and protection risks (following a number of national and international incidents), and findings from Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), the Authority approved a £1m investment back into frontline service in the 2019/20 five year medium term financial plan.
-The £1m investment was made permanent as part of the 2020/21 budget plan. - 5.1.3 Whilst no significant weaknesses have been identified in control systems at present, the assumptions made in the medium term financial plan (MTFP), particularly around inflation, pay awards, and future government grants (whilst based on the best information available) are subject to potential change in such volatile times.
+- 5.1.1 The CIPFA guidance suggests that the following criteria should be applied when judging what may constitute a significant control issue: - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer. - 5.1.2 Whilst no significant weaknesses have been identified in control systems at present, the assumptions made in the Medium Term Financial Plan (MTFP), particularly around inflation, pay awards, and future government grants (whilst based on the best information available) are subject to potential change in such volatile times.
 The Director of Finance and Procurement will ensure that any variation to the assumptions made in the MTFP are identified at the earliest possible time, and, reported to Members' through the quarterly financial review reports.
-The Authority has established specific reserves to cover the risk of a variation to the key assumptions in the MTFP and these reserves would allow the Authority time to approve structural changes to deliver the required permanent savings over the longer term. - 5.1.4 The 2017 Policing and Crime Act places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
-The Authority continues to maintain ongoing discussions with Merseyside Police and North West Ambulance Service on developing opportunities for greater collaboration. - 5.1.5 Under the Cities and Local Government Devolution Act (2016), in November 2015, the Government agreed to devolve a range of powers and responsibility to the Liverpool City Region Combined Authority.
-The model includes a directly elected City Region Mayor over the Combined Authority Area, who was elected in May 2017.
-The Mayor may seek to take over the future governance of the Merseyside OPCC and Merseyside Fire and Rescue Authority at some future point, subject to the relevant support from the Government.
-The Authority will work with the Merseyside Police, the Office of the Police and Crime

-Commissioner and the Liverpool City Region Mayor, if asked, to establish the future governance arrangement for Merseyside Fire and Rescue Service.
+The Authority has established specific reserves to cover the risk of a variation to the key assumptions in the MTFP and these reserves would allow the Authority time to approve structural changes to deliver the required permanent savings over the longer term. - 5.1.3 The 2017 Policing and Crime Act places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
+The Authority continues to maintain ongoing discussions with Merseyside Police and North West Ambulance Service on developing opportunities for greater collaboration. - 5.1.4 Under the Cities and Local Government Devolution Act (2016), in November 2015, the Government agreed to devolve a range of powers and responsibility to the Liverpool City Region Combined Authority.
+The model includes a directly elected City Region Mayor over the Combined Authority Area who may seek to take over the future governance of the Merseyside OPCC and Merseyside Fire and Rescue Authority at some future point, (subject to the relevant support from the Government).
+The Authority will work with the Merseyside Police, the Office of the Police and Crime Commissioner and the Liverpool City Region Mayor, if asked, to establish the future governance arrangement for Merseyside Fire and Rescue Service.